GarethBlain/LittleBigMouseFix/Readme.md

 This script can (and should) be compiled into an exe using [AutoHotKey](https://www.autohotkey.com/).

+This can easily be done (once AHK is installed) by running the `Compile.ps1` script which will output a `LittleBigMouseFix` folder that you copy to `Program Files` (or anywhere you want).

+Running the `LittleBigMouseFix.exe` in that folder will start the application.

-Once compiled into an application you can add a shortcut to the app into your Windows Startup folder so it runs every time windows starts.
+Once compiled into an application and copied to it's final location you can add a shortcut to the app into your Windows Startup folder so it runs every time windows starts.